yufan-fong/StackEm/README.md

 | -5       | 0.92 | 5       | 0.92 |
 | 0        | 1    |         |      | <br>

-There is a coefficient attribute for each state machine to determine the step size. <br>
+Each state machine has a coefficient attribute to determine the step size. <br>
 `move_blockSM` has a coefficient of 6. `move_towerSM` has a coefficient of 2. <br>
 The step is the output of `oscillateSM`, where `step = self.coeff*np.cos(unit*pos)`. <br>